 Key Outputs from the works include:

-- understand the basis on which Drones can be deployed through the work of the operational safety team in conjunction with the HE drones policy team to establish the operating constraints
+- understand the basis on which Drones can be deployed through the work of the operational safety team in conjunction with the National Highways drones policy team to establish the operating constraints

 - finalise the specifications for drone data capture and processing

 - undertake offsite trials at Smart Motorways Development Centre located in the Fire Service College at Moreton-in-Marsh with industry specialists to test the capability of existing drone technology